Living With a Person Who Suffers From PTSD

 The worst heartbreak about breaking up is that both of us are still very much in love with each other—and the decision that we both needed time alone to heal was only one possible outcome out of many.
 We both agreed in hindsight that this could have been avoided if only some past decisions and actions on both sides had been made differently.
 The decision to break up was a good and healthy one for both of us, but it was only one possible outcome of three years of making decisions.

-This article is about what could have been done differently by both of us: PTSD properly managed earlier, my being able to give more support to a girlfriend that didn't sign up for my illness, her learning more about how to handle a person with PTSD and protecting her own self against what was essentially emotional abuse, etc.
+This article is about what could have been done differently by both of us: PTSD properly managed earlier, my being able to give more support to a girlfriend who didn't sign up for my illness, her learning more about how to handle a person with PTSD and how to protect herself against what was essentially emotional abuse, etc.

-This article is for the person that lives with a person that suffers (or, thinks they suffer) PTSD.
+This article is written for the person who lives with a PTSD-sufferer.

 Understanding PTSD and your situation

 Information and understanding are your only way through the maze of a relationship with a person with PTSD.
 The problem is that the Internet is full of misleading facts and articles and PTSD, itself, isn't like schizophrenia or a broken bone with a clear diagnosis.
 The fact is, there are a lot of people running around thinking they have PTSD when they don't.